ayan-usgs/improvement-devops-scratch/README.md

 ## Background

-This repo contains two Lambdas intended to help with QA/QC of data coming from a UV-Vis spectrometer.
+This repo contains two AWS Lambda functions intended to help with QA/QC of data coming from a UV-Vis spectrometer.
 Data from the spectrometer lands in an SQS and subsequently triggers the data check Lambda function.
 If a data issue is identified, another Lambda is triggered to send a notification to lab staff.